By Sheriff Don Wiest

 Step 2

 In a 9" x 13" baking dish (glass dish preferred for ease of cleaning), spread browned butter, brown sugar, and cinnamon evenly on the bottom.
+Also, add chopped pecans to the mixture if you decide to include them.

 Step 3